EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

    -- You're done, disconnect from the database
    \quit
    ```
+   Once you set the password you will want to update the .env file in the
+   repository.
+Replace `<password>` with the password you set when setting
+   up your epardata user.

 4. Populate the Database

    > __NOTE:__ Please make sure you have python 3.7 installed before you
    > continue.

-   To populate the database we will be using data released as part of[EPAR's
+   To populate the database we will be using data released as part of [EPAR's
    Data Curation Project][data].
 Specifically, we need the indicator estimates
    spreadsheet found [here][sheet].